Oreoi

 Oreoi (Ωρεοί) is a village and a former municipality in Euboea, Greece.
-It was named after the ancient town Oreus.
-Since the 2011 local government reform it is part of the municipality Istiaia-Aidipsos, of which it is a municipal unit.
-The municipal unit has an area of 49.913 km2.
-Population 3,017 (2011).
+It was named after the ancient town of Oreus.
+Since the 2011 local government reform, it is part of the municipality Istiaia-Aidipsos, of which it is a municipal unit.
+The municipal unit has an area of 49.913 km2 and population of 2,827 (2021).
 It is situated on the northwest coast of the island Euboea, by the Oreoi Strait that connects the Aegean Sea with the North Euboean Gulf.
 The small port Agiokampos, 5 km west of Oreoi, is served by ferries to Glyfa on the mainland.

 A large marble statue of a bull from a funerary monument of the 4th century B.C. was raised from the harbour of Oreoi in 1965, and is exhibited in the town.

 Subdivisions

-The municipal unit Oreoi is subdivided into the following communities (2011 census population in square brackets):
+The municipal unit Oreoi is subdivided into the following communities (2021 census population in square brackets):